Bloom Filter Encoding for Machine Learning: Introduction

 We evaluate the transform on six publicly available datasets spanning text, time-series, tabular, and image types: SMS Spam Collection \cite{UCI_SMS2011}, ECG200 \cite{Olszewski2001}, Adult 50K \cite{DuaGraff1996}, CDC Diabetes \cite{CDC2020}, MNIST \cite{LeCun1998}, and Fashion MNIST \cite{FashionMNIST2017}.
 We use four classifiers: Extreme Gradient Boosting (XGB) \cite{Chen2016}, Deep Neural Networks (DNN) \cite{Hinton2006}, Convolutional Neural Networks (CNN) \cite{Krizhevsky2012}, and Logistic Regression (LR) \cite{Cox1958}.

-Results show that the Bloom filter transform achieves classification accuracy comparable to raw data across a range of tabular and time-series datasets, with improvements in several cases.
+Results show that the Bloom filter transform achieves classification performance comparable to raw data across several tabular and time-series datasets, with improvements in some cases.
 For example, on the EKG dataset, accuracy increases from 81.0\% (raw) to 82.9\% (+1.9\%), and on Adult 50K using a DNN classifier, accuracy rises from 88.1\% to 88.9\% (+0.8\%).
-On image datasets such as MNIST and Fashion MNIST, accuracy decreases slightly from 98.1\% to 95.1\% (-3.0\%) and from 90.5\% to 85.3\% (-5.2\%), respectively, reflecting the higher dimensionality and sensitivity of these datasets.
-In addition to maintaining strong predictive performance, the Bloom filter transform provides meaningful compression, reducing memory usage by 2–4× compared to raw data, while achieving high entropy (0.38–0.68) and moderate bit occupancy (0.13–0.60), indicating effective privacy-preserving properties.
-Parameter sweeps further show that filter size and number of hash functions can be tuned to balance accuracy, compression, and privacy, allowing flexible optimization for different applications.
+On image datasets such as MNIST and Fashion MNIST, accuracy decreases from 98.1\% to 95.1\% (-3.0\%) and from 90.5\% to 85.3\% (-5.2\%), respectively, likely due to the loss of spatial structure when mapping images into hashed representations.
+In addition to maintaining predictive performance, the Bloom filter transform provides compression, reducing memory usage by approximately 2--4$\times$ compared to raw data.
+Entropy (0.38--0.68) and bit occupancy (0.13--0.60) indicate that the representation balances information density and collision effects, contributing to both efficiency and data obfuscation.
+Parameter sweeps further show that filter size and number of hash functions can be tuned to balance accuracy and compression, enabling flexible trade-offs for different applications.

 The rest of the paper is organized as follows.
 Section 2 presents Bloom filter design, metrics, and characteristics.
 Section 3 describes transforms and encoding methods.
 Section 4 details the pipeline and its application to multiple datasets and classifiers.
 Section 5 presents results and analysis.
 Section 6 outlines future directions.